Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/apachetika.md

 ---

 :::warning
-This tutorial is a community contribution and is not supported by the Sage WebUI team.
-It serves only as a demonstration on how to customize Sage WebUI for your specific use case.
+This tutorial is a community contribution and is not supported by the Sage.is AI-UI team.
+It serves only as a demonstration on how to customize Sage.is AI-UI for your specific use case.
 Want to contribute?
 Check out the contributing tutorial.
 :::

 ## 🪶 Apache Tika Extraction

-This documentation provides a step-by-step guide to integrating Apache Tika with Sage WebUI.
+This documentation provides a step-by-step guide to integrating Apache Tika with Sage.is AI-UI.
 Apache Tika is a content analysis toolkit that can be used to detect and extract metadata and text content from over a thousand different file types.
 All of these file types can be parsed through a single interface, making Tika useful for search engine indexing, content analysis, translation, and much more.

 Prerequisites
 ------------

-* Sage WebUI instance
+* Sage.is AI-UI instance
 * Docker installed on your system
-* Docker network set up for Sage WebUI
+* Docker network set up for Sage.is AI-UI

 Integration Steps
 ----------------